erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/email/email-domain.md

 ### Save entered domain

 Once you click on save, these settings are validated by ERPNext and the Email Domain gets saved.
 Sometimes this could take a few seconds and you might have to wait.
-This email domain is then available in a dropdown called Domain under Email Accounts screen
+This email domain is then available in a dropdown called Domain under Email Accounts screen.

-## Entered everything but still unable to setup Email Domain?
+### Entered everything but still unable to setup Email Domain?

 If you've entered and verified the above settings and are still unable to setup Email Domain, you can contact ERPNext support for help.